charlespascoe/typed-validation/README.md

 ```

 ## Documentation ##
-This library provides a number of strongly-typed assertions which can be combined to validate the type of each property.
+Validators are built by combining simple assertions using function composition and higher-order functions.
+For example, the `isString()` assertion returns a function which accepts a single argument of type `any` and returns a `string`.
+If the argument is a string, it returns the string.
+If the argument is not a string, it throws an error.
+This module provides a number of assertions, described below.

 An assertion may take another assertion as its last argument; if assertion check passes, it calls the next assertion.
 For example, `isString(minLength(1, maxLength(10)))` first checks if the value is a string, then checks if its length is at least 1, and then checks that its length is no more than 10.
 If `isString` fails, `minLength` isn't run.
-Chaining assertions in this way allows for complex validation.
+Chaining assertions in this way allows for complex validation of types and values.

 Some assertions require other assertions to come before it.
 For example, `minLength` can't be used by itself because it needs another assertion to check that the value has the `length` property - so something like `isString(minLength(1))` or `isArray(minLength(1))`.